 How to Make Quick Refrigerator Pickles

+They are such think matchstick cuts that they are ready quickly in the recipe for the pickling brine.
 We have a mandoline that makes this so easy.
-Set your mandoline on 1/8″ julienne matchstick-size on the dial.
+Set your mandoline on ⅛" julienne matchstick-size on the dial.

 MIX - Now mix together the pickle solution of water, vinegar, salt, and sugar.
 Once the sugar has dissolved, pour that over the vegetables in a medium-sized bowl.
 Toss to coat.